AmirGreenberg/AmirGreenberg/README.md

 🌴 Full-stack developer

-🏆 I recently built a clone of Trello, [check it out](https://tarello-project.onrender.com/)
+🏆 For fun, I built a clone of Trello, [check it out](https://tarello-project.onrender.com/)

 <h3>📫 Connect with Me:</h3>
 <table>